renatoathaydes/safeson/README.md

 }
 ```

 Notice that only the constructor parameter names matter.
-Fields and getters are not used.
+Fields and getters do not matter for SafeSON.

-The JSON object may contain extra fields that are not present in the POJO's constructors.
+> Fields that are present in a JSON document but not in a POJO's constructors are ignored.

+### Pojo field types

+Besides the basic JSON types mentioned before, POJOs may also have fields with the following types:

+* `int`
+* `long`
+* `double`
+* `boolean`
+* `Optional` (the type parameter must be one of the supported types)
+* other POJOs

+> SafeSON will convert numeric types using `Number::longValue`, `Number::intValue` and `Number::doubleValue` if
+> necessary.

-`Optional` can be used in constructor parameters to allow JSON objects missing certain fields to de-serialize into
+When `Optional` is used in a constructor parameter, it allows JSON objects missing such field to be built without errors.
-a POJO.
-The field will be set if present, but will be an instance of `Optional.empty` otherwise.

-POJOs can have nested POJOs as long as their types can also be de-serialized by SafeSON.